AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 Issue with attention model based on encoder and decoder:
-If the length of the input increase beyond certain limit lets say for eg. 50 or 70 words, then it does create a issue, issue how to focus and on which word to focus so that model can a give a accurate translation, or give some kind of answer if you are trying to build QnA  model.
+If the length of the input increase beyond certain limit lets say for eg. 50 or 70 words, then it does create a issue, issue as: how to focus and on which word to focus so that model can a give a accurate translation, or give some kind of answer if you are trying to build QnA  model.